 Philadelphia Car Accident Lawyer

 Were you hurt in a car crash in Philadelphia, PA?
 If so, you may be entitled to compensation for your losses under Pennsylvania law.
-Hiring an experienced Philadelphia car accident lawyer is the best way to ensure that you receive a maximum financial recovery.
+Hiring an experienced Philadelphia car accident lawyer from Zavodnick & Lasky Personal Injury Lawyers is the best way to ensure that you receive maximum financial recovery.
+Contact our law firm today at (215) 875-7030 to schedule a free consultation.

-The legal team at Zavodnick & Lasky Personal Injury Lawyers will fight for the results you deserve.
-We’ve been helping accident victims for over three decades, and we’ve secured $50+ million for our clients.
+Our team will fight for the results you deserve.
+Weโve been helping accident victims for over three decades, and weโve secured $50+ million for our clients.

 Table of Contents